baverman/dsq/docs/faq.rst

 ORM instances with convoluted state.
 Tasks do simple things and should have simple arguments.
 I saw many real celery tasks which take ``user`` object and use only ``user.id`` from it.
-It's better to write a task wrapper with simple arguments for underlying api function then have fun with a pickle magic.
+It's better to write a task wrapper with simple arguments for and use underlying api function then have fun with a pickle magic.

 What about JSON?
 ----------------

-JSON can't into byte strings.
+JSON can't into byte strings and non-string dict keys.
 It is the most dumb way to serialize data.